zsmn/CBR_Docker/README.md

 ## Starting Docker

-Once with the docker and the repository, you will have the files `Dockerfile`, `dockerbuild.sh` and `rundocker.sh`.
+Once with the docker and the repository, you'll have the files `Dockerfile`, `dockerbuild.sh` and `rundocker.sh`.

 ### Dockerfile
-This is where the terminal commands are executed.
+This file creates a environment image with Ubutu 18.04 and preliminar libraries.
+Use `RUN` to run shell commands.
 Take the opportunity to download the dependencies (following the template provided) and, if necessary, you can also download external libraries using commands as if you were in a terminal.

 Remember, for each command, use the `RUN` tag first!
+Tip!
+Add new commands at the end of the file.
+Docker is smart and saves checkpoint images.
 ```
 FROM ubuntu:18.04